aherbert/gdsc-smlm/docs/model_plugins.rst

 Benchmark Filter Analysis
 -------------------------

-Run different filtering methods on a set of benchmark fitting results produced by ``Fit Spot Data`` outputting performance statistics on the success of the filter.
+The ``Benchmark Filter Analysis`` plugin runs different filtering methods on a set of benchmark fitting results produced by ``Fit Spot Data`` and outputs performance statistics on each filter.
 If these results are not available an error will be displayed when running the plugin.

 The ``Benchmark Filter Analysis`` plugin is designed to test the results filtering available in the ``Peak Fit`` plugin.
 The principle is that simulated localisations are identified as candidates for fitting and then fitted using the same routines available in ``Peak Fit``.
 This is done using the ``Filter Spot Data`` and ``Fit Spot Data`` plugins.
 The results can then be subjected to different filters to determine the best filter.